Butch Trucks Of Allman Brothers Fame Dead At 69

 Triumph and Tragedy

 At Fillmore East, a two-disc live album recorded over three nights at the now legendary venue, went from gold to platinum on the Billboard charts within weeks of its release in July 1971.
 In October of that same year, four members of the ABB band and entourage checked into Linwood-Bryant Hospital in Buffalo to overcome heroin addiction.
 Duane Allman, who provided the stellar slide guitar that defined the early Allman Brother sound, was killed in a motorcycle crash one day after returning to Macon.
-Thirteen months later, bassist Berry Oakley also perished after crashing his own motorcycle into the side of a truck just three city blocks away.
+Thirteen months later, bassist Berry Oakley also perished after crashing his own motorcycle into the side of a truck just three city blocks from the spot where Duane was killed.

 The Trucks family influence on music continued long after the end of the ABB.
 Two of Butch’s nephews have made their own mark on music.
 Derek Trucks performs to packed houses with his wife Susan as the Tedeschi-Trucks Band, and Derek’s brother, Duane Trucks, plays drums in Widespread Panic.
-In addition to his talented nephews, Butch Trucks is survived by his wife, four children and four grandchildren.
+In addition to his talented nephews, Butch Trucks is survived by his wife, four children, and four grandchildren.

 In Memory of Butch Trucks